eclipse/paho.mqtt.cpp/README.md

 _CMake_  is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
 It is now the only supported build system.

-The Paho C++ library requires the Paho C library, v1.3.13 or greater, to be built and installed first.
-More information below.
+The Paho C++ library requires the Paho C library, v1.3.13 or greater, to be built and installed.
+That can be done before building this library, or it can be done here using the CMake `PAHO_WITH_MQTT_C` build option.

 CMake allows for options to direct the build.
 The following are specific to Paho C++: